No charges after police probe alleged school sex assaults

 SAN JOSE, Calif.
 (AP) - The San Jose Police Department won’t bring any charges against officials at a high school accused of failing to report to authorities child sexual assault allegations against their staffers.

 San Jose Police Lt.
-Brian Anderson Police said Thursday the year-and-a-half criminal probe didn’t turn up sufficient evidence against Presentation High School administrators accused of not reporting alleged sexual assaults to police and conspiring to conceal sexual assault from law enforcement.
+Brian Anderson said Thursday that the year-and-a-half criminal probe didn’t turn up sufficient evidence against Presentation High School administrators accused of not reporting alleged sexual assaults to police and conspiring to conceal sexual assault from law enforcement.

-“We just don’t have even the foundation yet for a case, along (conspiracy) lines,” Anderson, the head of the police department’s Sexual Assault Unit, told the Mercury News.
+“We just don’t have even the foundation yet for a case, along (conspiracy) lines,” Anderson, the head of the police department’s sexual assault unit, told the Mercury News.

 That conclusion frustrated and angered Kathryn Leehane, who alleges she was sexually assaulted at Presentation while a student there decades ago.